 A company that offers crowdfunding securities must electronically file an offering circular on Form C with the SEC.
+A company will have to secure SEC access codes in order to file this form.
 The intermediary must provide a link to the offering circular to investors.

 The company must provide to investors and the intermediary, offering materials which contain the following information: